 Late Policy: This policy applies to any child in a tutoring, athletic, enrichment, and/or afterschool club program.
 All students are to be picked-up in person on the site of dismissal.
 After five minutes has passed since program has ended, charges of \$1.00 -\$4.00 per minute per child will begin.
 In the event a child is left beyond 60 minutes and no emergency contacts can be reached, local police department will be called.
 Continuous late pick-up may risk your child's enrollment in programs.
 This is strictly enforced!

 Enrichment Program Contact Information:

 Director of After School Enrichment Program: Catherine Edwards 401.453.2626 cedwards@paulcuffee.org

-Elementary School Coordinator: Sallyann Wedel 401.453.2626 swedel@paulcuffee.org
+Temporary Lower School Site Coordinator: Sally Wedell 401.453.2626

-Middle School Coordinator: Katherine Felix 401.453.2711 kfelix@paulcuffee.org
+Middle School Site Coordinator: Charlyne Osborne 401.453.2711